Ireland Reaching Out: Methods and funding

 The organization is mainly funded by the Department of Foreign Affairs of Ireland, through its Emigrant Support Programme, and the Heritage Council.
 The organization is also funded by Google, Inc. through its Google Enterprise program.
-It also generates small revenue through Google AdSense.
+It also generates small revenues through Google AdSense.

-The organisation generates its revenue through Google AdSense.
-In the past the organization has received funding by the Department of Foreign Affairs of Ireland, through its Emigrant Support Programme, and the Heritage Council.
-The organization has also previously received funding by Google, Inc. through its Google Enterprise program.

 Awards

 The Ireland Reaching Out is a recipient of a special award at the Pride of Place Awards in November 2012.
 It was also voted as the Best Community Initiative nationally by the Local Authorities Members Awards.